American Express has expanded its Delta SkyMiles product line with the launch of the Blue Delta SkyMiles card.

 |Blue Delta SkyMiles® Credit Card from American Express||Gold Delta SkyMiles® Credit Card from American Express||Platinum Delta SkyMiles® Credit Card from American Express|

 |Introductory bonus||10,000 miles after $500 spend in first 3 months|

 |Yearly rewards value ($15,900 spend)||$356||$381||$442|

 |The content on this page is accurate as of the posting date.
 Please see the bank’s website for the most current version of the offer.|

 If first class is your thing, you may want to consider the Delta Reserve card.
 In addition to all the travel perks offered by the Platinum card, the Reserve card offers concierge service and a complimentary domestic first class companion ticket each year upon renewal of your card.
 But these additional perks also come with a price tag of $450 each year.

 So if you typically fly first class and want to have a companion accompany you in first class once a year, then the extra $255 per year – compared to the annual fee of the Platinum card – could easily be worth it.
-But if you don’t mind you and your companion flying coach, then the Platinum card is the better choice among the two.
+But if you don’t mind you and your companion flying coach, then the Gold card is the better choice among the two.